Our Business Practices

 Compliance and Oversight

 All public policy strategies, political engagements and outreach activities are overseen by the Discover Government Relations team, with the support of the Company’s Executive Committee.
 Discover files all state and federal campaign finance and lobbying disclosure reports in a complete and timely manner in accordance with applicable requirements.
 Federal Disclosure Reports are available to the public at http://lobbyingdisclosure.house.gov/.
-Discover also files in Illinois, California, Connecticut and Massachusetts; filings can be viewed at the links provided:
+Discover also files in Illinois, California, Chicago and Massachusetts; filings can be viewed at the links provided:

 .com/ departments/ index/ lobbyist/